rvidal/awesome_sshconfig/README.md

 Password (using [Google
 Auth](https://github.com/google/google-authenticator)).

-I could go access my servers the usual (newbie) way, in where I access the **JUMPHOST** and then I access the required server, example:
+I could access my servers the usual (newbie) way, in where I access the **JUMPHOST** and then I access the required server, example:
 ```
 ssh jumphost